astehlik/uberspace-credit-distribution/README.md

 ## Warning

 > **Warning**
 > Uberspace currently seems to restructure / translate their dashboard.
-Therefore
+Therefore,
-> It might be possible this script does not work any more.
+> it might be possible this script does not work anymore.
 > Please create an issue when you experience problems.

 ## Example: